Student Speaker Award

 - video on YouTube or Vimeo of your speech (maximum length of three minutes)

 All materials are to be submitted in one complete application.
+Late or incomplete submissions will not be considered.

 - Submissions are reviewed by the University Awards Committee.